Insurance for your business

 We normally receive commission from insurers or product providers for arranging insurance with them - you don’t pay us for this.
 If an extra fee is due, we’ll agree this with you before it’s paid.

 Your quote will tell you the total price to be paid, showing any fees, taxes and charges separately from the premium.

 Full payment of premium and fees is due before cover starts, or as otherwise stated under the terms of credit, or in the debit note, invoice or statement issued to you.

 We draw your attention to the sections headed ‘Cancelling your insurance’ and ‘Ending your relationship with us’.

 We aim to provide you with a high level of customer service at all times.
-If you're not satisfied, please contact Kerri-Ann Hockley, Head of Customer Service, on 0345 561 0320.
+If you’re not satisfied in any way, please contact Kerri-Ann Hockley, Head of Customer Service, on 0345 222 5364.

 We’ll follow our complaint handling procedure, available on request.
 If you’re still not satisfied, you may be entitled to refer the matter to the Financial Ombudsman Service.

 We’re covered by the Financial Services Compensation Scheme (FSCS).
 You may be entitled to compensation from the scheme if we cannot meet our obligations.
 This depends on the type of business and the circumstances of the claim.

-Insurance advising and arranging is covered for 90% of the claim, without any upper limit.
+Claims related to insurance advising and arranging are covered for up to 90% of the claim’s value, without any upper limit.

-For compulsory insurance, (such as employers' liability), insurance advising and arranging is covered for 100% of the claim without any upper limit.
+For compulsory insurance, (such as Employers’ Liability), claims related to insurance advising and arranging are covered up to 100% of their value, without any upper limit.

 Further information about compensation scheme arrangements is available from the FSCS on 0800 678 1100 or www.fscs.org.uk.

 In circumstances where we feel we cannot continue providing services to you, we’ll give you a minimum of seven days’ notice.